Situa: Day 4

 During this last day, all those who were driven out of the city at the beginning of the festival were summoned inside once again to join the celebration.
 Everyone went again to the plaza with the priests, the huacas and the Inca.
 A great amount of livestock, of all types and from each of the four regions, was brought to the plaza too.
 Molina states that «according to those who gave statements … there were over one hundred thousand heads.
 This livestock had to be clean, without any blemishes or marks, and woolly, having never been shorn».

 The high priest of the Sun choose four among the cleanest and whitest rams, rubbing them with blood sanco and sacrificed them.
 The high priest then warned everyone that those who dare eating sanco in sin will be punished by the gods, while those who ate sanco in pure spirit will be rewarded by «joyful years, bountiful food, and everything else needed for success».

 The high priest ate his portion of sanco followed by the nobility from the two Cusco neighborhoods, hanan and hurin (upper and lower), saving some for those who were absent.

 The lungs of the sacrificed rams were taken out and inflated by blowing into them.
 The priests then looked for any signs that implied either fruitful or bad incoming years.
 Then the lungs were burnt and the meat of the four rams was eaten by the priests, while all the other people were invited to share the remaining rams sacrificed and cooked on the square.
 A great amount of chicha, prepared in due time from white maize for the purpose of the festival, was brought to the plaza and drank.

 Meantime the priests carried their huacas to the plaza on litters, while the nobility joined their two groups in one to make room for them.
 The local chiefs were then rubbed with sanco and they recited a joint prayer, after which they ate the rams meat.

 All the nations danced the situwa taki, the special song for the situa festival.

 Then the representatives of the nations asked permission to return to their respective lands and were given a reward by the Inca for having participated to the festival.

 Prayers

 Molina reports several prayers recited during the situa both in Quechua and with a translation in Spanish.
 They are an important witness of the ancient Inca rites.

-A welll known prayer, whose text is also provided by Guaman Poma de Ayala, Martín de Murúa and Juan de Santa Cruz Pachacuti Yamqui Salcamaygua is the following:
+A well known prayer, whose text is also provided by Guaman Poma de Ayala, Martín de Murúa and Juan de Santa Cruz Pachacuti Yamqui Salcamaygua is the following: